Citi Simplicity® Card vs. Citi® Double Cash Card: Balance Transfer, Cash Back, or Both?

 • Citi Simplicity® Card foreign transaction fee: 3%

-• Citi® Double Cash Card foreign transaction fee: 3%
+• Citi Double Cash® Card foreign transaction fee: 3%

 This means an additional fee will be added to any purchase made with either of these credit cards when traveling abroad.

 They may not be the best travel credit cards, but they are among the best credit cards when it comes to balance transfers.
 Keep in mind that balance transfers will often have a fee attached, called a balance transfer fee.
 This fee can either be a flat amount or a percentage of the amount being transferred.
-In the case of the Citi Simplicity, the balance transfer fee is 3% of each transfer ($5 minimum) within 4 months of account opening; then 5% of each transfer ($5 minimum) after the 4 month intro period ends.
-For the Citi Double Cash, you'll also pay 3% of each transfer ($5 minimum) within 4 months of account opening; then 5% of each transfer ($5 minimum) after the 4 month intro period ends.
+In the case of the Citi Simplicity, the balance transfer fee is 3% of each balance transfer ($5 minimum) within 4 months of account opening; then 5% of each transfer ($5 minimum) after the 4 month intro period ends.
+For the Citi Double Cash, you'll also pay 3% of each balance transfer ($5 minimum) within 4 months of account opening; then 5% of each transfer ($5 minimum) after the 4 month intro period ends.

 The Citi Simplicity also offers an added benefit: no late fees and no penalty rates, so if you accidentally miss a payment, you don't need to worry about extra costs.
 This is a perk that the Citi Double Cash doesn't provide.